Nuclei-Software/NMSIS/NMSIS/doc/source/core/get_started.rst

 ..
 Note::

+   The best example usage of NMSIS device template is our Nuclei SDK project's evalsoc support source code, it is modified based on NMSIS device template and may contains newer experimental features not in this device template, and it also provided very good user experience for both command line and IDE itegration like Nuclei Studio and IAR Workbench.

    The files :ref:`core_template_startup_device_asm`, :ref:`core_template_intexc_device`,
    :ref:`core_template_linker_script` and :ref:`core_template_system_device` may require
    application specific adaptations and therefore should be copied into